mdjahan/FoRDM/README.md

 **Output**
 - A `plotly` plot (interactive 3D scatter plot) visualizing the Pareto front.

 ![Pareto 3D satisficing plot](figures/pareto_3d_satisficing.png)

 ---

 ### **visualize_fordm_parcoord()**
-Creates an parallel coordinates plot of the Pareto front across all objectives using `plotly`.
+Creates a parallel coordinates plot of the Pareto front across all objectives using `plotly`.
 For regret-based analysis, shows objective values with uniform coloring.
 For satisficing-based analysis, includes robustness as an additional dimension with gradient color coding.

 **Inputs**
 - `analysis_output`: result from `fordm_analysis_regret()` or `fordm_analysis_satisficing()`.